centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### 1. Change of Registrant

 When it comes to a change of owner while updating whois contact information of a domain, this might lead to a so-called `Trade`.
 This is in general for free, except at some ccTLD providers.
 In case this results into costs, we log such costs to the System Activity Log for transparency.
 WHMCS is by design totally incompatible to this process and can't therefore automatically generate an invoice for this (and to process the update after payment).
 We are trying to figure a better solution out.
+A [Feature Request](https://requests.whmcs.com/idea/change-of-registrant-trades) has been addressed to WHMCS as well.

+### 2. Registrar-Lock Configuration

+Registrar-Lock isn't supported by all TLDs/TLD providers.
+Registrars have therefore to implement a manual workaround for getting the menu item removed and the warning about the domain being unlocked removed.
+This should be better covered by a TLD-based configuration setting (like the one for epp code).
+A [Feature Request](https://requests.whmcs.com/idea/option-for-registrar-lock#comments) has been addressed to WHMCS.

-### 2. IDN Conversion
+### 3. IDN Conversion

 Reported to and confirmed by WHMCS (-> #CORE-17342).
 When it comes to IDNs, WHMCS is doing the conversion to punycode incorrect.
 There are different standards - IDNA2003, IDNA2008, UTS46.
 It depends on the underlying TLD provider / registry which one to support. e.g. when searching for `fußball`, `fussball.com` is the right way for .com and `fußball.de` the right one for .de, but WHMCS is converting it to `fussball.de` which is still supported and valid, but probably not the domain you were looking for (`fußball.de`).
 This is affecting all registrar integrations.

-### 3. EPP Codes
+### 4. EPP Codes

 Some TLDs like .DK, .AT, etc. do not require an epp / authorization code for transfers.
 That's why we automatically disable the "epp code" checkbox for such TLDs within the "Registrar TLD Sync" (WHMCS' pricing import).
 But when it comes to a system-internal transfer in the HEXONET System, so from customer A to customer B, our Backend System is enforcing the epp / authorization code which is not compatible to the global configuration setting.
 Workaround: Deactivation of the global configuration.
 Which is then enforcing the authcode for all transfer cases of the underlying TLD and therefore also not what we are looking for.
 If a transfer is failing, check the Module Queue (find it under utilities) if there's an error message including "Authorization failed; USERTRANSFER - AUTH CODE REQUIRED".
 If so, please ask the current owner for the epp code and then reach out to our support department.
 We have addressed a [feature request](https://requests.whmcs.com/idea/hook-for-enabling-epp-code-field-for-transfer-on-demand-per-domain) to WHMCS to get this solved.

-### 4. Function Deprecations
+### 5. Function Deprecations

 Reported to and confirmed by WHMCS (-> #CORE-17038).
 The [developer documentation for Registrar Modules](https://developers.whmcs.com/domain-registrars/domain-information/) is pointing out function `GetDomainInformation` to be integrated instead of the deprecated functions `GetNameservers` and `GetRegistrarLock`.
 We just run into issues after removing these deprecated functions and re-alived them again.
 Find the whole related issues and topic documented here.
 This isn't affecting you as reseller or your customers.
 But, when patched by WHMCS, would increase the performance of our integration.

-### 5. localAPI GetTLDPricing
+### 6. localAPI GetTLDPricing

 Reported to and confirmed by WHMCS (-> #CORE-16920).
 This API Command is not returning prices that are set to 0.00.
 Not affecting our Integration, just something we addressed to WHMCS.

-### 6. localAPI DomainRequestEPP
+### 7. localAPI DomainRequestEPP

 Reported to WHMCS, but not confirmed as bug.
 So let us see it as strange behavior.
 The epp code returned has to be html decoded.
 Not affecting our Integration.